r-lidar-lab/lidRviewer/README.md

 ![Github](https://img.shields.io/badge/Github-0.1.0-green.svg) ![licence](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

 This is a point cloud viewer for R. The first goal of this package is to be an alternative backend to display point clouds in the [lidR](https://github.com/Jean-Romain/lidR) package in replacement of `rgl`.
-It is fully supported since `lidR v1.4.0` but one may consider that this package is under development (it works good enough to me but still have bugs).
+It is fully supported but one may consider that this package is under development (it works good enough to me but still have bugs).

 `rgl` is an awesome package but has some difficulties displaying large point clouds.
 The 'PointCloudViewer' package is able to display large point clouds consisting of several million points.
 So far I have tried it with over 30 million points and the display window remained fluid (smoothly pan, zoom and rotate).

-Advantage of `PointCloudViewer`:
+Advantage of `lidRviewer`:

 * Can easily handle more than 20 million points while `rgl` can struggle displaying a tenth of that.
 * Has pan/zoom/rotate while `rgl` only has zoom/rotate.